 The kitchen itself was far too cramped for all five of us to sit and eat together.
 There was barely enough room for a table, and having friends over was a fiasco!’

 She wanted to create one kitchen and dining area by combining the two rooms.
-Extending the property wasn’t an option, so she had to make the most of the space she already had, which meant a lot of thought went into the design.
+Extending the property wasn’t an option, so she had to make the most of the space she already had, which meant a lot of thought went into the new kitchen idea.

 The owner toyed with the idea of two-tone Shaker-style units, before deciding that a more clean, contemporary line would be better for the space.
 She chose Beckermann units from the Estrada range in two shades of grey gloss laminate.

-One of the last decisions before ordering the kitchen was to include an island in the new kitchen design.
+One of the last decisions before ordering the kitchen was to include a kitchen island idea in the new design.
 ‘We felt that the room would look too empty without one, but the kitchen supplier didn’t think that there was enough space.’

 ‘We decided to reduce the size of the island so it wouldn’t impact the room too much.
 We’re so pleased that we opted for this simple solution – it has made the kitchen very practical and has given us extra storage space.’